zaktech96/aipodcast-newsletter/SECURITY_AUDIT.md

 1. **Rate Limiting**: Despite including the `@upstash/ratelimit` and `@upstash/redis` packages, no actual rate limiting implementation was found.
 This leaves the API vulnerable to brute force attacks and DoS.

-2. **Webhook Security**: While webhook endpoints exist, there's limited validation of webhook signatures, particularly for payment processing.

-3. **Input Validation**: Limited use of schema validation with Zod was observed, but not consistently across all API routes.
+2. **Input Validation**: Limited use of schema validation with Zod was observed, but not consistently across all API routes.

 ### Environment Variable Management